 Up to five additional days leave per annum can be classified as Compassionate (i.e. allowed in respect of a bereavement).
-Any other requirements would have to be specially requested through the SES Principal who will determine entitlement and financial details in liaison with the Directors.
+Any other requirements would have to be specially requested through the YARSM who will consult with SES Principal, who will determine entitlement and financial details in liaison with the Directors.